airpartners/logger/test/README.md

 ```
 The [common](https://github.com/airpartners/logger/tree/master/test/common.py)
 file contains some functions for getting envrionment variables.

-By default, all of the tests in this folder should leverage this approach for
+The tests in this folder leverage this approach for connecting to peripheral
-connecting to peripheral devices (rather than expecting an input argument).
+devices (rather than expecting an input argument) by default.
 If
 this isn't the case in a particular test, add a comment about why that is the
-case.
+case and what the procedure is.